SwimmingHoles.info logo

 BATHING SUITS Required

 DIRECTIONS From Augusta, go north on RT 28 toward Abbeville.
-About 2.1 miles BEFORE you get to Abbeville, see sign for Parsons Mountain Recreatin Area and turn east (right) on route SI-251, drive 1.5 miles to entrance on right.
+About 2.1 miles BEFORE you get to Abbeville, see sign for Parsons Mountain Recreation Area and turn east (right) on route SI-251, drive 1.5 miles to entrance on right.

 CONFIDENCE Very confident